polterguy/micro/README.md

 * offset-80
 * offset-90

-The same principle still applies as above, since the total number of any columns inside a single row must still add up to exactly 100.
+The same principle still applies as above, since the total number of any columns inside a single row, in addition to their offsets, must still add up to exactly 100.
 These offset classes are also completely ignored, making your columns become 100% width, if the browser's viewport dips below 800px.

 ## Form elements